 At the Cove, we understand that as a parent or guardian, you likely have lots of questions as you get ready to send your child to camp.
 Take a look below for some of the most frequent questions we hear from parents.
 For 2021, we will be sending out extra information a few weeks prior to each camp which will include a medical form, packing list, and COVID related information

 What time does camp start and end?

-For summer camps, on Sunday (the first day of camp), doors open for campers and their families at 5:30pm.
-Unfortunately, we are unable to accommodate early drop offs.
+Great question!
+For summer camps, on Sunday (the first day of camp), doors open for campers and their families at 3 p.m.
+Unfortunately, we are unable to accommodate early drop-offs.

 What is the Refund Policy?

 The pre-registration fee is non-refundable.
 If your child decides to not attend prior to camp, the rest of their registration will be refunded.
-If a camper leaves camp for any reason before the camp concludes, the Camp shall retain $60 per day spent at the Camp.
+If a camper decides to leave early, a partial refund may be issued on a case by case basis.